reimagined/resolve/docs/tutorial.md

 Add the required static content to the application's **static** folder.
 The example application uses the following static files:

-- The Styles.css file - Contains custom styles used by the application's client components.
+- The **Styles.css** file - Contains custom styles used by the application's client components.
-- The fontawesome.min.css file an the webfonts folder - The standard Font Awesome distribution.
+- The **fontawesome.min.css** file an the **webfonts** folder - The standard Font Awesome distribution.
-- The close-button.png image - An icon displayed by the button used to remove shopping list items.
+- The **close-button.png** image - An icon displayed by the button used to remove shopping list items.

 #### Update Components

-Removing shopping lists:
+Modify the ShoppingLists component to support shopping list deletion.

+**client/components/ShoppingLists.js:**

 ```js
 <th className="example-table-action">Action</th>